-During the busiest weeks, thousands of gray whales migrate past our windows on their way to and from the waters of Alaska and Mexico.
-We keep watch all year long, you never know who might swim by.
-Many species including humpback whales, orcas, dolphins, porpoise and even blue whales have been spotted from our windows.
+During the busiest weeks, thousands of gray whales migrate past on their way to and from the waters of Alaska and Mexico.
+We keep watch all year long; you never know what might swim by.
+We also see humpback whales, orcas, dolphins, porpoise and even blue whales.

-Spring watching begins in late March as the gray whales travel north on their way towards Alaska.
-The first surge swims by around the end of March and we watch the north-bound whales all the way until June.
+Spring watching begins in late March as the gray whales travel north on their way towards Alaska, calves in tow.
+The first surge swims by around the end of March, and we watch the north-bound whales all the way until June.

-Summer & Fall brings whales that feed along our coast from June to mid-November.
-We typically don't see hundreds of whales during this time but we consistently see between 5 and 15 whales every day!
+Summer and fall brings resident whales close to shore to feed from June to mid-November.
+Depoe Bay is a hot spot for whales looking for food this time of year.
+We consistently see between 5 and 15 whales every day!

 A gray whale breaching in front of the Whale Watching Center (September 2016)